vobrechkov/SemanticHub/README.md

 - [.NET 9 SDK](https://dotnet.microsoft.com/download/dotnet/9.0)
 - [Node.js 20+](https://nodejs.org/) (only required for the `SemanticHub.WebApp` Next.js frontend)
 - Azure subscription with permissions to provision:
-  - Azure AI Search (Free SKU is sufficient for local development)
+  - Azure AI Search (when targeting the managed service)
   - Azure OpenAI (chat + embeddings deployments)
+- Optional: Docker (for the OpenSearch container the AppHost starts in local development)
 - Optional: Redis (if you want to enable output caching in the Blazor UI)

 ## Local Development Setup

+1. **Choose a memory provider** – Set `AgentFramework__Memory__Provider` to `OpenSearch` (default in development) or `AzureSearch`.
+The AppHost also exposes `Features__OpenSearch__Enabled` and `Features__AzureSearch__Enabled` toggles if you want to disable either backend.
-1. **Configure Azure resource names** – Edit `src/SemanticHub.AppHost/AppHost.cs` if you want to change the default resource names for Azure AI Search and Azure OpenAI (the sample uses `semhub-eus-dev-*`).
+2. **Configure Azure resource names** – Edit `src/SemanticHub.AppHost/AppHost.cs` if you want to change the default resource names for Azure AI Search and Azure OpenAI (the sample uses `semhub-eus-dev-*`).
-2. **Provide Azure credentials** – Use `dotnet user-secrets` (recommended) or environment variables to provide Azure OpenAI API keys during local development.
+3. **Provide Azure credentials** – Use `dotnet user-secrets` (recommended) or environment variables to provide Azure OpenAI API keys during local development.
 Aspire service discovery will inject these values into the services.
-3. **Optional Redis** – If you want to enable the Blazor UI output cache, ensure a Redis instance is available; Aspire can provision a container automatically when you run the AppHost.
+4. **Optional Redis** – If you want to enable the Blazor UI output cache, ensure a Redis instance is available; Aspire can provision a container automatically when you run the AppHost.

 ## Getting Started